-(1) The amount at contractual minimum guarantee includes \$2,000.3 of FIA account values allocated to indexed accounts, which are subject to a 1.0% minimum crediting rate over the lifetime of the contract provisions, such as surrender charges, that vary depending upon the terms of the product.
+Both our traditional and FIA contracts permit the contract owners to make withdrawals during the accumulation period.
+Contract owners may withdraw all or part of the premium paid, plus interest credited to their accounts, subject to contract provisions, such as surrender charges, that vary depending upon the terms of the product.
 The contracts impose surrender charges that typically vary from 7.0% to 9.0% of the amount withdrawn starting in the year of contract issue and decreasing to zero over the next five- to seven-years.
 As of December 31, 2014, approximately \$11 billion, or 72%, of the total account values of our fixed annuities, including FIA, was subject to surrender charges.
 However, our contracts permit annual withdrawals of up to 10% of the contract holders' account value without incurring surrender charges.